 The American Museum of Natural History is one of the world’s preeminent scientific and cultural institutions.
 Since its founding in 1869, the Museum has advanced its global mission to discover, interpret, and disseminate information about human cultures, the natural world, and the universe through a wide-ranging program of scientific research, education, and exhibition.
 You can visit the American Museum of Natural History website at www.amnh.org.

-• Timed entry ticket reservations are required.
+- Timed entry ticket reservations are required.

-• Only NY, NJ, and CT residents
+- Only NY, NJ, and CT residents have the option for “pay what you wish” tickets.

 Bronx Museum of Arts